HKUSTGZ-SSSCPS/LLM---Temporal-Logics-Generation/cav/readme.txt

-Complete code for six experiments illustrated in the Evaluation Section; Seperated function code can be found in 'LLM---Temporal-Logics-Generation/Code'.
+The complete code for six experiments, which are illustrated in the Evaluation Section; separated function code can be found in 'LLM---Temporal-Logics-Generation/Code'.